orange-lang/orange-docs/internals/well_formed.md

 	- Before and after specifying generics for a function
 	- After a terminal that starts a declaration (`def`, `interface`, etc)

+### Ignored Comments

+Comments are added to the AST when they stand alone (e.g., are the only thing on the line).
+There are ignored in all other situations.

 ## Types

 Let a _real number type_ be the class of all integers and floating point types.